microstub/microstub.github.io/about.md

 systems.
 It is my attempt at commercialising some of my work in the RF domain.

-> High power radio modules for embedded systems. <br>
+> High power RF modules for embedded applications. <br>
 [lunar.sh](https://lunar.sh)

 # Lab Update